SkyEye

 Cancer is a member of the zodiac.
 This is one of the most ancient of constellations, harking back to Babylonia where it was known as either a crab or snapping turtle.
 The ancient Egyptians associated it with the scarab beetle, the sacred emblem of immortality.
 The ancient Greeks thought it represented the crab that Heracles stepped on during his fight with the Hydra.

-The obsolete constellation Cancer Minor appears off the right of the crab.
+The obsolete constellation Cancer Minor appears between the crab and the constellation Gemini.

 Notable Features